Longwater1234/space-checkers/README.md

   sudo apt install libssl-dev
 ```

-- Luckily, Windows and macOS come with their native SSL libs built-in, so nothing more to do :-)
+- Luckily, Windows and macOS **come with their native SSL libs built-in**, so nothing more to do :-)

 ## Building Instructions